corkami/pocs/collisions/README.md

    .. .. .. ..
 DD .. .. .. ..
    .. .. .. .. +1 .. .. .. ..
    ```
-- exploitation: very easy - controlled bytes before and after the difference, predictable difference
+- exploitation: very easy - controlled bytes before and after the difference, and the difference is predictable.
+The only restrictions are alignment and that you 'only' control 10 bytes after the difference.

-Examples with `m2 9` (`n=1` in the [script](https://github.com/cr-marcstevens/hashclash/blob/master/scripts/poc_no.sh)) with 20 bytes of set text in the hash:
+Examples with `N=1` and 20 bytes of set text in the collision blocks:
 ```
 00:  55 6E 69 43-6F 6C 6C 20-31 20 70 72-65 66 69 78  UniColl 1 prefix
 10:  20 32 30 62-F5 48 34 B9-3B 1C 01 9F-C8 6B E6 44   20b⌡H4╣;∟☺ƒ╚kµD